As humanity spread through the

 After an hour’s ride which took several years off Carl’s life, another forest loomed ahead, this time taking on a shade of purple and black.
 Just outside the boundary, Milton pulled the Floater up to a standstill and switched off the engine with a descending whine.
 The circular platforms made contact with the soft moss as they faded into a tired silence, blowing soft pieces of loose foliage away.

-“OK, this might as well be the first stop.”
+this might as well be the first stop.”

 “Sounds good to me.”
 Carl said, lamenting the loss of the true scientific method in the face of looking at whatever happened to loom up first.

-The pair of someones, arguably the sometwo, removed their packs from The Floater’s storage boxes and set off into the trees, scratching out notes on paper pads and taking photos as they went.
+storage boxes and set off into the trees, scratching out notes on paper pads

 Occasionally a dark shape would flutter in the foliage, obscured by petals and silhouetted by the sunlight.
 If either of the scientists caused a tree to shake significantly, several such shapes would flutter urgently to the nearest alternative location.